Kerry aims to talk US back into a lead role in climate fight

 Meanwhile, environmentalists are pushing him to be aggressive — even demonstrating outside his house on his first full day on the job.

-Underscoring the urgency, Kerry -- working from his home on Boston’s patrician Beacon Hill during the COVID-19 pandemic -- sat before a computer screen and started talking before sunup last Thursday, his first full day in his new job, to government ministers in Europe.
+Underscoring the urgency, Kerry -- working from his home on Boston’s patrician Beacon Hill during the COVID-19 pandemic -- sat before a computer screen and started talking before sunup last Thursday, his first full day in his new job, to a global business forum in Europe.

-Since then, he has spoken virtually with U.S. mayors, foreign presidents and premiers, international business leaders and others, until the light from the setting sun slides down the gilt spines of the shelves of leather-bound books in his library.
+Since then, he has spoken virtually with U.S. mayors, foreign presidents and premiers, government ministers and others, until the light from the setting sun slides down the gilt spines of the shelves of leather-bound books in his library.

 Kerry exhorts: Put your big one-off COVID-19 economic recovery funding into projects that boost cleaner energy.
 Get green projects going fast in Republican-leaning U.S. states to prove renewable energy can mean jobs and build needed political support.
 Get everyone to talk to China about things like stopping the building of dirty-burning coal-fired power plants.